AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

     .. note::

-      i.e. subnet CIDR for -gw-dmz-firewall is 10.66.0.96/28, thus the AWS default gateway IP on this subnet is 10.66.0.97
+      i.e. subnet CIDR for -dmz-firewall is 10.66.0.96/28, thus the AWS default gateway IP on this subnet is 10.66.0.97

   - Configure an appropriate admin distance if you expect overlapping routes that need to be prioritized
   - Repeat the above steps for RFC 1918 routes